Followers

 An Age-Old Problem

-Throughout the course of history, the bane of most armies was not enemy swords, spears, bayonets, bombs, or bullets.
-Up until at least the second world war, disease and infection killed or disabled more men than battle.
-Even with today’s Corona Virus Pandemic, there are reports of infections in the military at much higher rates than the regular population.
-Like so many people around the world, I have been sitting at home and watching a global epidemiological disaster unfold, while trying to ignore the inconvenient fact that I am at the center of it.
+Throughout history, the greatest threat to most armies was not enemy swords, spears, bayonets, bombs, or bullets.
+Until at least World War II, disease and infection killed or incapacitated more soldiers than combat.
+Even today, during the Coronavirus pandemic, there are reports of infections within the military at much higher rates than the general population.
+Like many people worldwide, I have been staying at home and watching a global epidemiological disaster unfold, while trying to ignore the uncomfortable fact that I am at the center of it.
 As are we all.
-This led me, naturally, to ruminate on the topic in terms of the times of the Yankee Doodle Spies.
+This naturally led me to reflect on the topic in the context of the times of the Yankee Doodle Spies.

 The Black Death wreaked havoc and terrorized